 Once a project is approved, it will be included in the funding for the Borough's annual budget.

 January – April – Community Members brainstorm about how to spend $200,000 of the Borough’s Annual Budget on capital projects to improve Freehold Borough.

 May – July – Community members submit formal proposals using the form on the Participatory Budgeting webpage, or by requesting a physical copy of the form at Borough Hall.

 July – August – Borough Professionals vet proposals for criteria, feasibility, and final costs.

-September – Town Hall Presentation of all projects that will be on the ballot.
-September – Voting for 11 days done virtually or on paper immediately after Town Hall Presentation.
+September – Town Hall presentation of all projects that will be on the ballot.
+Voting for 11 days done virtually or on paper immediately after Town Hall presentation.

 October – Winning projects are announced at the Freehold Borough Council Meeting.